maximobelen/the-good-parts-awesome/README.md

 ###2.
 Grammar
 ###3.
 Objects
 ###4.
 Functions
+####Scope
+JavaScript does have function scope.
+That means that the parameters and variables defined in a function are not visible outside of the function, and that a variable defined anywhere within a function is visible everywhere within the function.
+####Closure
+Inner functions get access to the parameters and variables of the functions they are defined within only with the exception of "this" and arguments.
 ###5.
 Inheritance
 ###6.
 Arrays
 As we know arrays are linear allocation on memory which each elements are accessed by intergers that allow you to compute offset but...<br>